 We can organize, educate and agitate for real and effective social justice and human victories of the heart.
 We can refuse to be exploited and stand firm.
-We can choose the greater good and stop surrendering disaster.
+We can choose the greater good and stop surrendering to avoidable and unnecessary disaster.

 It is time for a declaration of independence from the corporate cons.
 We can take back this nation (and our lives) from these pretenders.